Nek5000/NekDoc/source/geometry.rst

 - Nek5000 can interpret a two-dimensional image as either a planar Cartesian geometry, or the cross-section of an axisymmetric body.
-In the case of the latter, it is assumed that the y-direction is the radial direction, that is, the axis of revolution is at :math:`y=0`.
+In the case of the latter, it is assumed that the :math:`y`-direction is the radial direction, that is, the axis of revolution is at :math:`y=0`.
   Although an axisymmetric geometry is, in fact, three-dimensional, Nek5000 can assume that the field variables